This article explains the rules surrounding garden maintenance in socially rented properties.

 💡 Garden maintenance is easy with EVO |

-EVO’s platform automates the entire repairs and maintenance process for housing providers - from taking requests from residents to invoicing and guaranteeing work.
+EVO’s platform automates repairs and maintenance for housing providers - from taking resident requests to invoicing and guaranteeing work.
 This includes gardening and outdoor property maintenance.
 “Maintaining outside communal spaces and ensuring they are always safe and attended to can be challenging.
 With EVO, residents can report any concerns or issues they have identified via their own app, which in turn allows all the other residents who share that space to also be notified of what has been reported and to monitor progress.
 This helps to bring the community together.” - Steven Rae, CEO at EVO Read to the end of the article to learn more. |

-💡 Can I deduct costs for an unkempt garden from a resident’s deposit? |
+💡 Can I deduct costs for an unkept garden from a resident’s deposit? |

 |

-Most residents will simply want to keep their garden tidy so that they can enjoy it in the summer months.
+Most residents simply want to keep their garden tidy so they can enjoy it in the summer months.
+Here’s a list of tips to help them:

 💡 Remove dead flower heads.
 This looks tidier and some plants may flower again.